Powernap/powernap.github.io/source/_posts/2016-03-06-watch-latex-documents-using-latexmk.markdown

 **THIS ARTICLE IS UNDER CONSTRUCTION**

-**tl,dr:** The `Watch Document` functionality of Textmate automatically compiles Tex documents when saved.
+*tl,dr:* The `Watch Document` functionality of Textmate automatically compiles Tex documents when saved.
 This post describes how to achieve this behavior with any editor.
 It works for Unix-based systems, such as OSX or Linux.
+An example repository can be found [here](https://github.com/paulklemm/latexmk-synctex-example).

 ## Introduction: Switch from Textmate

 I've been using Textmate to write and compile my LaTeX Documents since 2007.
 [This Blog post](http://jann.is/daily/archives/756-LaTex-Live-PDF-preview-with-TextMate-and-PDFView.html) by Jannis Hermanns basically defined my workflow since then.
 The neat `Watch Document` feature compiles the document and looks for changes.
 It recompiles the document as soon as it is saved.

-{% img center /media/2016-03-06-watch-latex-documents-using-latexmk/textmate_watch_document.gif %}
+{% img center /media/2016-03-06-watch-latex-documents-using-latexmk/textmate_watch_document.gif The watch document command of Textmate previews changes when saving the document %}

 This also works with LaTeX projects consisting of multiple files.
 Simply put the watch on the project master file and it will also look for changes in the associated files.
 This even extends to included images.